golang/proposal/design/6282-table-data.md

 	n := copy(dst, src) // n == [2]int{5, 8}
 	fmt.Println("All destination elements were overwritten:", n == len(dst))

-The second case is a copy between a single dimension of a table and either a slice or another table single dimension.
-The dimension of the table to copy will be specified with a single integer in one dimension, and a two-index slice formation in the other dimension.
-In this case, the number of elements copied is to the minimum length along the copying dimension.
-Copy will return an integer stating this number.
-In the case of slice-table copy, the element-type must be the same.
+Down-slicing can be used to copy data between tables of different dimension.

 	slice := []int{0, 0, 0, 0, 0}
 	table := [,]int{{1,2,3}, {4,5,6}, {7,8,9}, {10,11,12}}
 	copy(slice, table[1,:])    // Copies all the whole second row of the table fmt.Println(slice)  // prints [4 5 6 0 0]
-	copy(table[1:, 2], slice[1:])  // copies elements 1:4 of the slice into the
-	                               // 3rd table column
-	fmt.Println(table)  // prints  [[1 2 3] [4 5 5] [7 8 6] [10 11 0]]
-	copy(table[2,:], table[1,:]) // copies the second row into the third row fmt.Println(table)  // prints  [[1 2 3] [4 5 5] [4 5 5] [10 11 0]]
+	copy(table[2,:], table[1,:]) // copies the second row into the third row

 #### Discussion
-The table-table copy seems like the only reasonable extension to copy for tables.

-The single dimension copy is required because it is very common to want to extract data along a specific dimension of a table.
-It does increase the complexity of copy, as there needs to be an implementation of runtime·copyn that handles strided copying (more than just memmove).
-However, this implementation is already required for a table-table copy, and the special case greatly improves the compatibility of slices and tables thus meriting its inclusion.
+For similar reasons as `len` and `cap`, returning an [N]int is the best option.

 ### Range

-Range allows for efficient iteration along a fixed location in a single dimension of a table, for example the (elements of the) third column.
+Range allows for efficient iteration along a fixed axis of the table, for example the (elements of the) third column.

-The expression list of the range statement may have one or two items that represent the index and the table value along the fixed location respectively.
+The expression list on the left hand side of the range clause may have one or two items that represent the index and the table value along the fixed location respectively.
 This fixed dimension is specified similarly to copy above -- one dimension of the table has a single integer specifying the row or column to loop over, and the other dimension has a two-index slice syntax.
-Optionally, if there is only one element in the expression list, the fixed integer may be omitted.
+Optionally, if there is only one element in the expression list, the fixed integer may be omitted (see examples).
-It is a compile-time error if the expression list has two elements but the fixed integer is omitted.
+It is a compile-time error if the left hand expression list has two elements but the fixed integer is omitted.
-It is also a compile-time error if the single integer is a negative constant, and a runtime panic will occur if the fixed integer is out of bounds of the table in that dimension.
+It is also a compile-time error if the specifying integer on the right hand side is a negative constant, and a runtime panic will occur if the fixed integer is out of bounds of the table in that dimension.
 To help with legibility, gofmt will format such that there is a space between the comma and the bracket when the fixed index is omitted, i.e. `[:, ]` and `[ ,:]`, not `[:,]` and `[,:]`.

 #### Examples